BuffaloBorn/sample_app_5/README.md

   * Password resets use a hashed reset digest to securely identify valid reset requests.
   * Both mailer tests and integration tests are useful for verifying the behavior of the User mailer.
   * We can send email in production using SendGrid.

+#### User microposts

+ * Microposts, like Users, are modeled as a resource backed by an Active Record model.
+ * Rails supports multiple-key indices.
+ * We can model a user having many microposts using the has_many and belongs_to methods in the User and Micropost models, respectively.
+ * The has_many/belongs_to combination gives rise to methods that work through the association.
+ * The code user.microposts.build(...) returns a new Micropost object automatically associated with the given user.
+ * Rails supports default ordering via default_scope.
+ * Scopes take anonymous functions as arguments.
+ * The dependent: :destroy option causes objects to be destroyed at the same time as associated objects.
+ * Pagination and object counts can both be performed through associations, leading to automatically efficient code.
+ * Fixtures support the creation of associations.
+ * It is possible to pass variables to Rails partials.
+ * The where method can be used to perform Active Record selections.
+ * We can enforce secure operations by always creating and destroying dependent objects through their association.
+ * We can upload and resize images using CarrierWave.